Big South Conference (Minnesota)

 The Big South Conference is a Minnesota State High School League sanctioned athletic conference, comprising schools located in the south central and southwest regions of Minnesota.
 The conference was founded in 2013.
 The Big South Conference play began with the 2014–2015 school year.
+Belle Plaine and Tri-City United joined The Big South Conference in the fall of 2024.

 Foundation members of the conference were thirteen schools, with six coming from the South Central Conference (the SCC of the c. pre-2010s (Note: Not to be confused with a newly-formed South Central Conference, begun in 2024.)), which competed in the East Division, and seven coming from the Southwest Conference (SWC), which competes in the West Division.